nickdavila/1D-Electromagnetic-Wave-Solver/README.md

 # PFURO-2023
- Private repository to save my notes/work for PFURO
+ Public repository to save my notes/work for PFURO